Homework and homework support

 Homework refers to any work or activities which students are asked to do outside lesson time, either on their own or with parents and carers.
 It is an important part of our school curriculum and the learning process.
-It is closely linked with student success and achievement.
-Our Parents’ Handbook clearly states that as a school we believe in setting homework to all students.
+Active engagement with home learning is closely linked with student success and achievement.

 Year 7 and Year 8

 All subject areas will set homework on a flexible basis in line with the needs of the curriculum.
 Homework will not necessarily be set every week and will be up to a maximum of 30 minutes in any given week.

 Year 7 and 8 have prepare and review mats for all subjects please see the link below https://www.bluecoataspley.co.uk/learning/explorethecurriculum/

 The mats have the outline of the curriculum being taught that half term, key vocabulary for the half term, flipped learning activities, books to read for the that subject and links for how to review the content of that half term to prepare for assessments.